Cuff It

 "Cuff It" is a song by American singer Beyoncé from her seventh studio album, Renaissance (2022).
-The song was written and produced by Beyoncé, Nova Wav, Morten Ristorp, Raphael Saadiq and The-Dream, with additional writing by Nile Rodgers.
-The song contains an interpolation of "Ooo La La La", written by Teena Marie and Allen McGrier and performed by Teena Marie.
-It impacted rhythmic and urban contemporary radio in the United States on October 4, 2022.
+It was released as the album's second single on September 30, 2022, through Parkwood Entertainment and Columbia Records.
+The song was written and produced by Beyoncé, Nova Wav, Morten Ristorp, Raphael Saadiq, and The-Dream, with additional writing by Nile Rodgers.
+A disco and disco funk song, "Cuff It" contains an interpolation of "Ooo La La La" (1988), written by Teena Marie and Allen McGrier and performed by Teena Marie.

-"Cuff It" charted in more than a dozen territories and received acclaim from critics.
-Almost two months after the release of Renaissance, the album track began to trend on social media and had a resurgence in popularity.
-"Cuff It" re-entered several charts around the world, with new peaks in Australia, Belgium, France, Ireland, the Netherlands, New Zealand, Switzerland, and the United Kingdom.
-Thereupon released as a single, it peaked at number six on the US Billboard Hot 100, becoming Beyoncé's second top-ten single from Renaissance and her 21st as a soloist.
-"Cuff It" won the award for Best R&B Song at the 65th Annual Grammy Awards.
+"Cuff It" received critical acclaim and was highlighted as an album standout by various critics.
+The song was deemed the best song of 2022 by NME and appeared in some other year-end lists.
+It charted in more than a dozen territories and received acclaim from critics.
+In the United States, "Cuff It" peaked at number six on the Billboard Hot 100 chart, becoming Renaissance's second top-ten single.
+The single peaked at number 12 on the Billboard Global 200 chart; reached the top 10 in Australia, Belgian Wallonia, Ireland, New Zealand, South Africa, and the United Kingdom; and has been certified diamond in Brazil and France.

-On February 3, 2023, Beyoncé released a "Wetter Remix" of the song, after Esentrik a DJ who unofficially mashed up the instrumental of 2009's "Wetter" by Twista with "Cuff It", it went viral online then being officially released adding new vocals and lyrics, exclusively available to purchase through her website.
-The remix was made available on streaming services the following week.
+"Cuff It" won the Grammy Award for Best R&B Song at the 65th Annual Grammy Awards.
+On February 3, 2023, Beyoncé released a "Wetter Remix" of the song, after DJ Esentrik unofficially mashed up the instrumental of 2009's "Wetter" by Twista with "Cuff It".
+The mashup went viral online and was then officially released by Beyoncé with new vocals and lyrics.

 Background

 Beyoncé told British Vogue that the lockdown due to the COVID-19 pandemic changed her as a person, stating that she has "spent a lot of time focusing on building my legacy and representing my culture the best way I know how.
 Now, I've decided to give myself permission to focus on my joy."
 She released her seventh studio album, Renaissance, in July 2022 to critical acclaim.
 "Cuff It" appears as the fourth track on the album, and was written and produced by Beyoncé, Nova Wav, Morten Ristorp, Raphael Saadiq and The-Dream, while additional writing was handled by Nile Rodgers.
-The song contains an interpolation of "Ooo La La La", written by Teena Marie & Allen McGrier and performed by Teena Marie.
+The song contains an interpolation of Teena Marie's "Ooo La La La" (1988), written by Teena Marie and Allen McGrier.

+In a 2023 interview with Vulture, Raphael Saadiq revealed that the song was originally meant for his group Tony!
+Toni!
+Toné!, but he decided to send it to Beyoncé.
+Saadiq explained that she accepted the demo but kept it aside until The-Dream found it: